Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Roaches created after Tunneling Claws was researched did not have the visual change.
 - Fixed an issue where Hybrid Destroyer's Graviton Prison could target warping-in units.
 - Fixed an issue where Hybrid Destroyer's Graviton Prison did not unburrow units.
+- Fixed an issue where Orbital Commands had an unused ability that instantly creates a Supply Depot.

 yeah.